codeandsuch/codeandsuch.github.io/src/pages/2018-08-31-conditional-array-object-literals/index.md

 ### What about object literals?

-While the above approach can look a bit messy at first, it has the benefit of working with both array and object literals.
+While the above approach can look a bit messy at first, it has the benefit of not only working with array literals, but with object literals too.
+In the example below, the property `c` with the value `3` will only be added if `someCondition` is true.

 ```js
 let obj = {